yasaswini2004/employwise/README.md

 Click "Edit" on a user to update their details.

 ## Edit User

 Modify user details and save changes.

 Changes are reflected on the users list page.
+If the details are not reflected move to next page and come back again to same page, we can see the updated details.

+## Delete User

+This deletes user details.

+The deleted user doesn't reappear again.

 # License
 This project is for educational purposes only.